tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Impostor<br>

-Every kill of another player cuts down discussion and voting time in meeting.<br>
+Every kill cuts down discussion and voting time in meeting.<br>
 Depending on option, the lost time is returned after they die.<br>

 #### Settings